aopolin-lv/DecisionMamba/README.md

 Install D4RL by following the guidance in [D4RL](https://github.com/Farama-Foundation/D4RL).

 #### 3. Install transformers
-Install transformers with:
+Install `transformers` package with:
 ```bash
 cd transformers
 pip install -e .
 ```

-We also provide the `requirements.txt` for checking whether the versions of pacakges are correct.
+We also provide the `requirements.txt` and `environment.yaml` for installing or checking the packages.

 #### 3. Dataset
 To download original D4RL data,